 While both these are written at the same time in the employee life cycle, the purpose of writing them a very different.

 An offer letter is written to a selected candidate for the sole purpose of telling them that they have been selected for the job role.
+The acceptance of the offer letter is a crucial step before issuing the appointment letter.

 While, on the other hand, an appointment letter is written and sent to the candidate as proof of employment.
 It often contains details about the job.
 Information such as job title, location, job description, date of joining, salary, stipend or package and so on (the next section of this blog includes a list of things to include).